Dalem Baturenggong

-Ida Dalem Waturenggong, also known as Dalem Baturenggong or Sri Aji Wijaya Kepakisan, was the fourth King of Bali from the Kepakisan Dynasty who ruled the Kingdom of Gelgel from 1459 to 1550.
-He was the longest-reigning and most renowned monarch among the Balinese kings.
-His reign is often regarded as the golden age of the Balinese Kingdom in terms of literature, religion, culture, and military power.
-During this era, Bali expanded its influence over Pasuruan, Blambangan, Lombok, and Sumbawa.
-He is portrayed as a wise and just ruler and a patron of Balinese Hinduism.
+Sri Dalem Batu Renggong, also known as Ida Dalem Waturenggong or Sri Aji Wijaya Kepakisan, was the fourth King of Bali from the Kepakisan Dynasty who ruled the Kingdom of Gelgel from 1459 to 1550.
+He reigned for 90 years and was the longest-reigning Balinese king.
+His reign is regarded as the golden age of the Balinese Kingdom.
+During this era, Bali expanded its influence over Blambangan, Sumbawa, and Lombok.